Geology of the Pacific Northwest: The Cascade Volcanoes

 The Cascades Province forms an arc-shaped band extending from southwestern British Columbia to Northern California, roughly parallel to the Pacific coastline.
 Within this region, nearly 20 major volcanic centers lie in sequence.

 Although the largest volcanoes like Mount St. Helens get the most attention, the Cascade Volcanic Arc includes a band of thousands of very small, short-lived volcanoes that have built a platform of lava and volcanic debris.
 Rising above this volcanic platform are a few strikingly large volcanoes that dominate the landscape.

 The Cascade volcanoes define the Pacific Northwest section of the Ring of Fire, an array of volcanoes that rim the Pacific Ocean.
 The Ring of Fire is also known for its frequent earthquakes.
 The volcanoes and earthquakes arise from a common source: subduction.

 Beneath the Cascade Volcanic Arc, a dense oceanic plate sinks beneath the North American Plate; a process known as subduction.
 As the oceanic slab sinks deep into the Earth's interior beneath the continental plate, high temperatures and pressures allow water molecules locked in the minerals of solid rock to escape.
-The water vapor rises into the pliable mantle above the subducting plate, causing some of the mantle to melt.
+The supercritical water rises into the pliable mantle above the subducting plate, causing some of the mantle to melt.
 This newly formed magma ascends upward through the crust along a path of least resistance, both by way of fractures and faults as well as by melting wall rocks.
 The addition of melted crust changes the geochemical composition.
 Some of the melt rises toward the Earth's surface to erupt, forming a chain of volcanoes (the Cascade Volcanic Arc) above the subduction zone.
 The addition of crustal melt to the original mantle melt results in volcanic and plutonic rocks that differ in mineralogy from the mantle source.

 A close-up look at the Cascades reveals a more complicated picture than a simple subduction zone.